Will I receive any confirmation after making an application online?

 RMB equity products are a new type of investment product in Hong Kong.
 Regular trading or an active secondary market may not develop in these products.
 Therefore you may not be able to sell your investments in the RMB equity products on a timely basis, or you may have to sell them at a deep discount to their value in order to find a buyer.

-Also, should the PRC central government tighten foreign exchange controls, the liquidity of RMB or RMB equity products in Hong Kong will be affected and you may be exposed to greater liquidity risk.
+Also, should the China government tighten foreign exchange controls, the liquidity of RMB or RMB equity products in Hong Kong will be affected and you may be exposed to greater liquidity risk.

-You should also note that RMB is currently not freely convertible, the value of RMB against other foreign currencies fluctuates and will be affected by, amongst other things, the PRC government’s control (for example, the PRC government regulates conversion between RMB and foreign currencies), which may adversely affect your return under RMB equity product when you convert RMB into your local currency.
-RMB is subject to foreign exchange control by the PRC government and thus investing in RMB equity products is subject to the currency risk of RMB.
+You should also note that RMB is currently not freely convertible, the value of RMB against other foreign currencies fluctuates and will be affected by, amongst other things, the China government’s control (for example, the China government regulates conversion between RMB and foreign currencies), which may adversely affect your return under RMB equity product when you convert RMB into your local currency.
+RMB is subject to foreign exchange control by the China government and thus investing in RMB equity products is subject to the currency risk of RMB.

 Exchange rate risk